Gets the primary clipboard of the widget.

 , this function

-considers @widget to be an ancestor of itself.
+considers widget to be an ancestor of itself.

-Specifies whether the input focus can enter the widget or any of its children.
+Sets whether the input focus can enter the widget or any of its children.

-widget as for pointer/touch use only.
+Applications should set can_focus to false to mark a widget as for pointer/touch use only.

 See Gtk::Widget#grab_focus